Turmeric Tea and Warfarin: Can You Take Them Together?

 Why is this important?

-Warfarin has a narrow therapeutic window, and turmeric is widely viewed as a benign spice that patients often add without telling their anticoagulation clinic.
+Warfarin has a narrow therapeutic window: too little and clots can form, too much and bleeding can become dangerous.
+Because turmeric is seen as a benign spice, people often add it without telling their anticoagulation clinic.

-An INR above 4 to 5 substantially increases bleeding risk.
-An INR of 8 to 10 is a medical emergency that can require vitamin K reversal and observation for bleeding.
+A markedly elevated INR is a medical emergency that can require vitamin K reversal and observation for bleeding.

 What should you do?